-While this is a collaboration, we want to show you the discounts you can utilise with the card combined with our own recommendations – we found that the card gives free entry and discounts to lots of attractions and galleries that we have frequented over the last year and it’s showed us some places we hadn’t yet discovered.
+While this is a collaboration, we want to show you the discounts you can utilise with the card.
+Moreover, this is combined with our own recommendations.
+We found that the card gives free entry and discounts to lots of attractions and galleries that we have frequented over the last year.
+However, it’s also showed us some places we hadn’t yet discovered.

 A brief history of Bratislava and essential facts

-Firstly, lets establish that Bratislava is the capital city of Slovakia, not somewhere in Slovenia which is a common mistake people make when we talk about this beautiful and historically rich city – it was in fact the city where the Hungarian kings and queens were crowned, hence it’s other title ‘Coronation City’.
+Firstly, let’s establish that Bratislava is the capital city of Slovakia.
+It is not somewhere in Slovenia which is a common mistake people make when we talk about this beautiful and historically rich city.
+It was in fact the city where the Hungarian kings and queens were crowned, hence it’s title ‘Coronation City’.

-Slovakia has been its own independent country for thirty years after it separated from the Czech Republic, where it was once ‘Czechoslovakia’ under decades of communism.
+Slovakia has been its own independent country for thirty years after it separated from the Czech Republic.
+During this time it was named ‘Czechoslovakia’ under decades of socialism.
 On May 1st, 2004 it became a member of the European Union.
 This does also mean that in Bratislava the currency is the Euro.

 The population of Bratislava is 425,500, making it a small but perfectly formed capital city.
-It sits on the Danube river and the official Bratislava language is Slovak although English is widely spoken.
-It’s the only capital city that borders two countries (Austria and Hungary), meaning that a lot of Bratislava tourism comes from day-trippers visiting neighbouring Vienna.
+It sits on the Danube river and the official Bratislava language is Slovak.
+However, English is widely spoken.
+It’s the only capital city that borders two countries (Austria and Hungary).
+This means that a lot of Bratislava tourism comes from day-trippers visiting neighbouring Vienna.